carbon-design-system/carbon-website-archive/src/content/guidelines/iconography/usage.md

 ---
-label: IBM's icons are visual symbols used to represent ideas, objects, or actions.
+label: IBM’s icons are visual symbols used to represent ideas, objects, or actions.
 They communicate messages at a glance, afford interactivity, and draw attention to important information.
 title: Iconography
 tabs: ['Library', 'Usage', 'Contribution']
 ---